 Beach Flags + Safety in Destin-Fort Walton Beach

 We want your perfect day on the beach to be filled with plenty of fun, sun, adventure and relaxation.
 The beaches are watched over by county lifeguards–all lifeguards are academy-trained to the advanced level of the United States Lifesaving Association’s open water standard.
 They are also medically trained as first responders in accordance with the USDOT & NREMT standard curriculum.
-While the lifeguards are always ready to assist in an emergency situation, there are many precautions you can take to ensure a safe day in Destin-Fort Walton Beach, Florida.
+While the lifeguards are always ready to assist in an emergency situation, there are many precautions you can take to ensure a safe beach day in Destin-Fort Walton Beach, Florida.

 It’s essential to know these simple beach rules and flag warning systems before your day on the sugar-white sand.